gher-uliege/gher-uliege.github.io/dineof-install.md

 export CPP='icc -E'
 export CXXCPP='icpc -E'
 ```

+__Note:__ the `-x` option tells the compiler which processor features it may target.
+Check [CECI instructions](https://support.ceci-hpc.be/doc/_contents/UsingSoftwareAndLibraries/CompilingSoftwareFromSources/index.html#with-the-intel-compiler) for more details.

 then we load the compilers with `module`:
 ```bash
 module load icc
 module load ifort
 ```
-Note that the name or path of the compilers may change according to the machine.
+__Note:__ the name or path of the compilers may change according to the machine.
 Adapt the 2 previous lines accordingly.

 and finally the compilation is done as with `gfortran`, except that we use a different